Prayer of Saint Francis: By religious leaders

-In 1986, Pope John Paul II recited the prayer in bidding farewell to the global religious leaders he hosted for the first "World Day of Prayer for Peace", in Assisi at the Basilica of St. Francis.
+In 1986, Pope John Paul II recited the prayer as a means of bidding farewell to the global religious leaders he hosted for the first "World Day of Prayer for Peace", in Assisi at the Basilica of St. Francis.
 Indeed, the prayer "over the years has gained a worldwide popularity with people of all faiths".

 Mother Teresa of Calcutta (Kolkata, India) made it part of the morning prayers of the Roman Catholic religious institute she founded, the Missionaries of Charity.
 She attributed importance to the prayer when receiving the Nobel Peace Prize in Oslo in 1979 and asked that it be recited.
 It became the anthem of many Christian schools in Kolkata.
 South Africa's Anglican archbishop Desmond Tutu, winner of the 1984 Nobel Peace Prize for his non-violent leadership against apartheid, declared that the prayer was "an integral part" of his devotions.

 By political leaders

 Margaret Thatcher, after winning the 1979 general election, paraphrased the prayer on the doorstep of 10 Downing Street, surrounded by a throng of reporters, having "kissed hands" with Queen Elizabeth II and become Prime Minister.

 In 1995, US President Bill Clinton quoted it in his welcoming remarks to John Paul II, starting the papal visit to address the United Nations in New York City.
 Nancy Pelosi quoted the prayer when she became Speaker of the US House of Representatives in 2007, as did her successor John Boehner when he resigned in 2015.
-Pelosi invoked it again at the opening of the evening House session following the January 6, 2021, insurrection and storming of the Capitol.
+Pelosi invoked it again at the opening of the evening House session following the 6 January 2021, riot and storming of the Capitol.
 At the 2012 Democratic Convention, Jena Nardella invoked the prayer during the closing Benediction.
-President-elect Joe Biden quoted the prayer during his speech following his victory in the Electoral College on December 14, 2020.
+President-elect Joe Biden quoted the prayer during his speech following his victory in the Electoral College on 14 December 2020.